 Schedule a Consultation with an Experienced Mediator

-Contact the Clearwater mediation lawyers at K. Dean Kantaras, P.A. if you’re preparing to file for divorce and want to explore your legal options.
+Contact the Clearwater lawyers at K. Dean Kantaras, P.A. if you’re preparing to file for divorce and want to explore your legal options.
 Our legal team has helped countless clients finalize their divorces through mediation and the collaborative process.
 If necessary, we can also represent your interests in high-conflict divorce cases that require courtroom intervention.

 Contact K. Dean Kantaras, P.A.at (727) 939-6113 to schedule a consultation.